-For information about other housing options, including family housing and summer sublets, visit the University Housing website for information about Cal Rentals, and the Berkeley Student Cooperative to explore co-ops.
+For information about other housing options, including off-campus opportunities, visit the University Housing website for information about Cal Rentals, and the Berkeley Student Cooperative to explore co-ops.

-Transfer Edge students pay UC Berkeley undergraduate tuition of $410 per unit.
-There are no registration fees or program fees, and there are no out-of-state or international fees for participants of Freshman Edge.
+Transfer Edge students pay UC Berkeley undergraduate tuition of $419 per unit.
+There are no registration fees or program fees, and there are no out-of-state or international fees for Transfer Edge participants.

 Apply for Financial Aid

-- Complete the 2016-17 AND 2017-2018 FAFSA or Dream Act Application no later than June 1, 2017.
+- Complete the 2023-2024 and 2024-2025 FAFSA or Dream Act Application no later than June 1, 2024.
 Completing the FAFSA or Dream Act Application, along with your summer enrollment, allows the Financial Aid and Scholarships Office to determine your aid eligibility for the summer term on the UC Berkeley campus.

 - Enroll in a minimum of six units for summer.

 - Login to Cal Central (CalNet ID required) two to three business days after enrolling in your courses.
-Under My Finances, select 2016-17 from the drop down menu under Financial Aid and Scholarships and click Details .
+Under My Finances, select 2023-24 from the drop down menu under Financial Aid and Scholarships and click View Awards.

 - You can also review your financial aid awards and Cost of Attendance for summer on this page as well.